Monday, November 10, 2025

 Council will reconvene virtually on Oct.
 14 for back-to-back sessions to address unfinished business from its Sept.
 29 and Oct.
 6 meetings.
 Visit the website for instructions on how to attend.

-Keep connected to your community—Read the latest Rideau Lakes news.
+Keep connected with your community—Read the latest Rideau Lakes news.

 Advertisement